-- 1. Within ten (10) days of the Effective Date of this Consent Order, QBE Insurance shall file with DFS force-placed hazard premium rates with a permissible loss ratio of sixty-two (62) percent, supported by the required data and actuarial analysis that is acceptable both professionally and to DFS, together with any new forms for its force-placed hazard insurance. - 2.
-On April 1, 2016, and every three years thereafter, the New York FPI Companies shall re-file their force-placed hazard premium rates with DFS, supported by required data and actuarial analysis that is acceptable both professionally and to DFS, taking into account the loss experience over the preceding period and an appropriate rating factor for catastrophe exposure and other factors.

-- 3. Commencing in 2015 and continuing annually, the New York FPI Companies shall, within 30 days after filing their NAIC Annual Statements, re-file with DFS their force-placed hazard premium rates for any force-placed hazard insurance policy form that has had an Actual Loss Ratio of less than 40 percent for the immediately preceding calendar year.
+- 1. The New York FPI Companies shall not issue new or renewal force-placed policies on New York properties after May 31, 2013 unless they or QBE on their behalf file with DFS force-placed hazard premium rates with a permissible loss ratio of sixty-two (62) percent, supported by the required data and actuarial analysis that is acceptable both professionally and to DFS, together with any new forms for their force-placed hazard insurance, and DFS approves such rates. - 2.
+On April 1, 2016, and every three years thereafter, QBE and the New York FPI Companies shall re-file the force-placed hazard premium rates of the New York FPI Companies with DFS, supported by required data and actuarial analysis that is acceptable both professionally and to DFS, taking into account the loss experience over the preceding period and an appropriate rating factor for catastrophe exposure and other factors. - 3.
+Commencing in 2015 and continuing annually, QBE and the New York FPI Companies shall, within 30 days after filing the NAIC Annual Statements for the New York FPI Companies, re-file with DFS those companies' force-placed hazard premium rates for any force-placed hazard insurance policy form that has had an Actual Loss Ratio5 of less than 40 percent for the immediately preceding calendar year.

 - 4. The New York FPI Companies shall have separate rates for (a) force-placed hazard insurance and (b) hazard insurance obtained by a mortgage servicer on real estate owned property.

-- 5. No later than April 1st of each year, the New York FPI Companies shall report to the superintendent, for each of their force-placed insurance policy forms for the preceding calendar year:
+- 5. No later than April 1st of each year, QBE and the New York FPI Companies shall report to the superintendent, for each of their force-placed insurance policy forms for the preceding calendar year:

 - a.
 Actual Loss Ratio;

 - b. earned premium;

 - c. itemized expenses;

 - d. paid losses;

 - e. loss reserves;

 - f. case reserves; and

 - g. incurred but not reported losses.